imacov/DASS_SEM/01-S01-overview.Rmd

 **In this section, you will practice using the functions below.
-It is highly recommended that you explore these functions further using the Help tab in your RStudio console.
-You can access the R documentation in the Help tab using? (e.g. `?read.csv`)**
+It is highly recommended that you explore these functions further using the Help tab in your RStudio console.**

 |     Function     |                        Description                        |   Package   |
 |:-------------------------:|:----------------------------------------------------------------------:|:-----------------------------:|